| Vol. 22 No. 2

 community college programs because demand for these graduates

+is rising.
 The U.S. State Department is fostering new relationships with

 international students and community colleges.
 It recently launched